About Student Debt

 - Exceptions include enrollments in Student Emergency Loans and the Triton Registration Fee Installment Payment Plan (TRIP), specified on the appropriate due statement.

-- A Time Payment Agreement (TPA), subject to Student Business Services Office approval, will not remove the bars (holds), but may hold off the collections due process.
+- A Time Payment Agreement (TPA), subject to Student Business Services approval, will not remove holds, but may hold off the collections due process.

-Holds restrict access to future goods and services, such as registration in classes, and are placed on student accounts after an account is deemed delinquent.
+Holds restrict access to future goods and services, such as registration in classes, and are placed on student accounts after an account is considered delinquent.

 - Are assessed on past due accounts of $50 or more